My PC overheated !Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 Question of the day 1:

-Why would Intel let you burn up any $300 t0 $500 processor? answer: they do all that is possible to protect itself from permanent damage.
+Why would Intel let you burn up any $300 t0 $500 processor? answer: they do all that is possible to protect itself from permanent damage by you, or by bad luck.

 CPU, the central processor unit chip, see here.